The Origins

 Noah descending from Mount Ararat, by Ivan Aivazovsky

-Immodestly, Armenians consider themselves direct descendants of Noah, survivor of the Biblical flood.
-According to Genesis, …the boat came to rest on a mountain in the Ararat range.
-Ararat, located in the heart of Armenia, was a Holy Mountain for the peoples of the ancient world.
-Many ancient scriptures placed the Biblical Garden of Eden in the Land of Armenia also called the Land of Ararat.
+Immodestly, Armenians consider themselves direct descendants of Noah, survivor of the Biblical Flood.
+According to Genesis, “the boat came to rest on a mountain in the Ararat range.”
+Ararat, rising in the heart of the Armenian Highlands, was revered as a holy mountain by the peoples of the ancient world.
+Numerous ancient sources also placed the Biblical Garden of Eden in the Land of Armenia—often termed the “Land of Ararat.”

 Haik